 - a.
-A League Open Final meet will be held for each league. - b.
+A League Open Final meet will be held for each league at a location to be determined by vote by the league representatives. - b.
 To qualify for entry into the League Open Final meet, an athlete must fulfill both of the following requirements: - i) Have participated in at least half of the team's league meets.
 If this is an odd number of meets, the requirement will be rounded downwards to the next lower whole number (example, in a 7-meet season, minimum number of meets is therefore 3).
-The Commissioner may revise this downward on a Conference-wide level in the event of extenuating circumstances (such as multiple rained-out meets).
+The Commissioner may revise this downward on a Conference-wide level in the event of extenuating circumstances (such as multiple rained-out meets). - ii) Have not achieved an event qualifying standard except as stated in the paragraph below. - c.
+A competitor in the Gremlin age group may participate in a maximum of any three events; Bantam through Intermediate may participate in a maximum of any four events.

-- ii) Have not achieved an event qualifying standard except as stated in the paragraph below. - c.
-A competitor in the Gremlin age group may participate in a maximum of any three events; Bantam through Intermediate may participate in a maximum of any four events. - d.
+d.
 Running events will be conducted as final flights as shown below: